appdev-lessons/helper-methods-part-3/content.md

 ## User accounts with Devise 02:07:00 to 02:17:30

-**BENP: below is a rought transcript, but this should be zipped in with the older https://chapters.firstdraft.com/chapters/880 chapters reading**

-[Read about the Devise gem.](https://chapters.firstdraft.com/chapters/880) Most professional Rails apps, and from now all of ours, will use the `devise` generator to build out sign-in/sign-out RCAVs.
+Most professional Rails apps, and from now all of ours, will use the `devise` generator to build out sign-in/sign-out RCAVs.
 (We'll leave the beginner-oriented `draft:account` behind.)

+The next lesson _User Authentication with Devise_ has a few more details about the Devise gem, but this section is all you need to finish this project.

  1. Add `gem "devise"` to your `Gemfile` and `bundle install`.